-If you haven’t been feeling 30-year mortgage rates recently, maybe an ARM might suit you better, especially if you don’t plan to stay in your home for a very long time.
+If you haven’t been feeling 30-year mortgage rates recently, maybe an ARM could suit you better.

 There are a variety of adjustable-rate mortgages available to homeowners today, with varying fixed-rate periods.

 One of the shorter of the hybrid-ARMs, which are home loans that are fixed before becoming adjustable, is the “3/1 ARM.”

 Let’s learn more about how it works to see if it could be a good alternative to the 30-year fixed mortgage.

 - It’s a hybrid home loan program with a 30-year term

 - You get a fixed interest rate for the first 3 years

 - Then it can adjust once annually for the remaining 27 years